rin67630/Drok-Juntek-on-steroids/Software/2_Menu_system.md

 - '%' toggle between small step changes  (10mV/10mA) and coarse steps (100mV/50mA)
 the menu answers with fine or coarse and keeps that setting until toggled again.

-- '+' or '-' increases or decreases in small steps the setpoint of the battery voltage the menu answers with ++ Volt=14.500 or + Volt=14.510 depending if it was a coarse or a fine step.
+- '+' or '-' increases or decreases in small steps the setpoint of the output voltage the menu answers with ++ Volt=14.500 or + Volt=14.510 depending if it was a coarse or a fine step.

-- '>' or '<' increases or decreases in coarse steps the setpoint of the battery current the menu answers with ++  Amp=00.650 or +  Amp=00.640 depending if it was a coarse or a fine step.
+- '>' or '<' increases or decreases in coarse steps the setpoint of the output current the menu answers with ++  Amp=00.650 or +  Amp=00.640 depending if it was a coarse or a fine step.

 The commands can be stacked: you may type ++++++++++++, ------, >>>>>, <<<<<<<<<<< then enter and it will increasedecrease the corresponding number of steps.